farazse23/track_your_truck_load_admin_panel/README.md

-# Captain Truck Admin Dashboard - Mock Version
+# Track Your Truck Load Admin Dashboard - Mock Version

-This is the Captain Truck Admin Dashboard with all Firebase dependencies removed and replaced with mock data for development and testing purposes.
+This is the Track Your Truck Load Admin Dashboard with all Firebase dependencies removed and replaced with mock data for development and testing purposes.

 ## 🚀 Getting Started